josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

-  import Callout from '$lib/components/Callout.svelte' import SideNote from '$lib/components/SideNote.svelte' import Important from '$lib/components/Important.svelte'
+  import Callout from '$lib/components/Callout.svelte' import SideNote from '$lib/components/SideNote.svelte' import Important from '$lib/components/Important.svelte' import SpoilerAlert from '$lib/components/demos/SpoilerAlert.svelte'
 </script>

-I make no secret of my love for [Svelte](https://svelte.dev), and how much I've enjoyed [rewriting this site with SvelteKit](/blog/converting-from-gridsome-to-sveltekit).
+I love [Svelte](https://svelte.dev).
+I've been pretty vocal about how much I've enjoyed [rewriting this site with SvelteKit](/blog/converting-from-gridsome-to-sveltekit).
 However, I _do_ have to admit that, as relatively simple as Svelte itself is, there _is_ a bit of a learning curve when working with [SvelteKit](https://kit.svelte.dev) (Svelte's app framework, or "meta framework").

 That's ok; it's just the tradeoff for SvelteKit's power and flexibility.
-So, while I love SvelteKit, I also acknowledge it _isn't_ the simplest thing to use as a static site generator (SSG).
+While I love it, I have to acknowledge it _isn't_ the simplest thing to use as a static site generator (SSG).
 Other, more focused tools ([Astro](https://astro.build/), [Eleventy](https://www.11ty.dev/), [Gatsby](https://www.gatsbyjs.com/), etc.) will likely get you up and running faster and easier for that purpose.

 However, they may _also_ trade that initial acceleration for less flexibility later on.
-And, of course, there are plenty of things to love about Svelte itself that other SSGs just don't have.
+And, of course, there are plenty of things to love about Svelte itself that just isn't within the scope of an SSG.

 So, in an effort to lower that barrier to entry, I'd like to walk you through how to set up SvelteKit as a static, Markdown-powered blog with Sass--just like this site--and share what I've learned, so that you can enjoy it like I do.